w3c/wai-media-guide/content/transcripts.md

 _Who:_ Descriptive transcripts are needed to provide audio and video content to people who are both Deaf and blind.
 They are also used by people who process text information better than audio and visual/pictorial information.

-If you provide a descriptive transcript, you do not need a separate basic transcript.
+Ideally you provide a descriptive transcript, and then you do not need a separate basic transcript.

 _Interactive transcripts_ highlight text phrases as they are spoken.
 Users can select text in the transcript and go to that point in the video.
 This is a feature of the media player.
 It uses the captions file.